mknycha/notebookbackup/public/kubernetes.md

 ## Commands:
 - `kubectl expose rc hello-rc --name=hello-svc --target-port=8080 --type=NodePort` - wrap replication controller in a service and expose it on port 8080 (create a service manually)

+Resources:
+- "Kubernetes Up and Running" book
+- "Getting started with Kubernetes" course by Nigel Poulton on Pluralsight